Important CRNA Fact Sheets Updated and Available on AANA Websites

 are needed to elucidate the reasons for these associations and the strategies to reduce the incidence of spinal failure,” noted the researchers, who reported their results in Anesthesia & Analgesia.

 From "Factors Associated with Spinal Anesthesia Failure During Hip, Knee Joint Arthroplasty Identified"

 Combined Ultrasound and Nerve Stimulator-Guided Deep Nerve Block May Decrease the Rate of Local Anesthetics Systemic Toxicity

-included female gender and presence of hepatitis B infection.
-The researchers, reporting in BMC Anesthesiology, recommend the use of ultrasound and nerve stimulator guidance together for these at-risk
+female gender and presence of hepatitis B infection.
+The researchers, reporting in BMC Anesthesiology, recommend the use of ultrasound and nerve stimulator guidance together for these at-risk populations.

 From "Combined Ultrasound and Nerve Stimulator-Guided Deep Nerve Block May Decrease the Rate of Local Anesthetics Systemic Toxicity"